Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-84Mwit3dmQk.md

 # [May 4th, 2021 Livestream](../2021-05-04.md)
 ## Q&A: Can we use beds to sleep overnight?
 https://www.youtube.com/watch?v=84Mwit3dmQk
-This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Pass time of day by sleeping in HUB?](./yt-QAOOxosXeDw.md) [https://www.youtube.com/watch?v=QAOOxosXeDw](https://www.youtube.com/watch?v=QAOOxosXeDw)
+This question was possibly duplicated with a more recent answer: [February 7th, 2023 Livestream Q&A: Will we be able to sleep?](./yt-IjgJZAsYXQc.md) [https://www.youtube.com/watch?v=IjgJZAsYXQc](https://www.youtube.com/watch?v=IjgJZAsYXQc)

 ### Topics